Schweinfurth's first artist in residence

 “We are incredibly excited to work with Ellen,” said Schweinfurth Executive Director Donna Lamb.
 “She is an amazing storyteller and artist, and we eagerly look forward to working with Ellen and the community on this exciting and important project.”

 The art center is receiving $256,400 to support this project.

 I believe my job as an artist and documentarian is to be a conduit to listen and tell stories of the ignored and underrepresented.
 Through art I use my platform to raise awareness of the human condition, social injustices, cultural diversities and religious and spiritual beliefs.
 I have addressed: Deaf community, LGBTQ families, African American teen fathers, trauma and mental health in Black communities, mothers of murdered children, refugees from Muslim countries, and women’s suffrage.

 Although I work in several mediums: photography, video, drawing, and fiber, making quilts has a special meaning for me.
 I believe that every stitch and quilt I make, honors my ancestors, the many women in my family who made quilts — I am replacing what has been lost and stolen.

-I am currently the artist-in-resident, supported by the Andrew Mellon Foundation, Creatives Rebuild New York; a recipient of there Black Equity & Excellence Grant from the Central New York Community Foundation; and a recipient of the City of Syracuse Arts & Culture Recovery Fund grant.
+I am currently the artist-in-residence, supported by the Andrew Mellon Foundation, Creatives Rebuild New York; a recipient of the Black Equity & Excellence Grant from the Central New York Community Foundation; and a recipient of the City of Syracuse Arts & Culture Recovery Fund grant.